 Bekele Heto, at 52 years, grows coffee on his 38-acre farm near the town of Worka-Sakaro located in the south-eastern corner of the coveted Gedeo Zone-- the narrow section of plateau dense with savvy farmers whose coffee is known as “Yirgacheffe”.
 This more remote corner of the Gedeo plateau centers its commerce around the trading city of Gedeb, a bustling outpost that links commerce between Gedeo and Guji zones, and, it must be mentioned, produces some of the most beautifully perfumed and candy-like natural coffees one can find in all of Ethiopia.
 The communities surrounding Gedeb reach some of the highest growing elevations for coffee in the world, and are a truly enchanting part of the long drive into Guji.

-.
-Coffee is Abera's main source of income that he uses to support his family.
-Ripe cherries for this natural processed coffee were carefully hand sorted and floated to remove less dense coffee beans before drying on raised beds for 10-15 days.
-Beds are carefully constructed to ensure proper air circulation and temperature control, for optimal drying.
-During processing, cherries are often covered during the afternoons—a very characteristic technique of southern Gedeo, where the midday sun is searingly intense.
+Bekele has been cultivating coffee for 14 years but with the help of the single lot program he has been able to sell his coffee as a micro-lot in recent years.
+Coffee is Bekele’s main source of income that he uses to support his family of 14.
+Ripe cherries for this natural processed coffee were carefully hand sorted and floated to remove less dense coffee beans.
+Next the cherries were dried on raised beds for 15 to 20 days and turned regularly to avoid over-fermentation and mold.
+Raised beds are carefully constructed to ensure proper air circulation and temperature control, for optimal drying.
+Cherries were covered during the afternoons—a very characteristic technique for drying cherry in southern Gedeo, where the midday sun is searingly intense.
 Once the cherries finished drying to the necessary 11 percent moisture, they were transported to Addis Ababa, the capital of Ethiopia, to be milled and prepared for export through the YCFCU.